psychopy/psychopy/docs/source/builder/components/patch.rst

 startTime : float or integer
     The time (relative to the beginning of this Routine) that the stimulus should first appear.

-duration : float or integer
+duration :
     The duration for which the stimulus is presented.
+See :ref:`duration` for details.

 image : a filename, a standard name ('sin', 'sqr') or a numpy array of dimensions NxNx1 or NxNx3
     This specifies the image that will be used as the *texture* for the visual patch.